empira/PDFsharp-1.5/README.md

 # PDFSharpCoreOpt

-#### PDFSharpCoreOpt is a for
+#### PDFSharpCoreOpt

-ked Version of PDFSharp , this version is compatible with .net Core
+This is modified  Version of PDFSharp , this version is compatible with .net Core

+With this package you can create or modify PDFs with well positioned strings and Images

 ## How To Install ?